About this course

 2. In ranking applications, the Selection Committee will consider:

-• prior academic performance; and when relevant
+- • prior academic performance; and

-• the health-related work experience.
+- • public health and health-related work experience.

 3. The Selection Committee may seek further information to clarify any aspect of an application in accordance with the Academic Board rules on the use of selection instruments.

 4. Applicants are required to satisfy the university’s English language requirements for postgraduate courses.
 For those applicants seeking to meet these requirements by one of the standard tests approved by the Academic Board, performance band 6.5 is required.

 a.
 Successful applicants with an undergraduate health professional degree and a 60% weighted average mark may receive 25 points of advanced standing.